Miscellaneous Business Filings

 When the address, officers or agent of a company change, those changes must be recorded with the Secretary of State's Office using form AAO.
 Keeping this information updated allows the company to receive the necessary correspondence for filing and licensing requirements with this office and other state agencies.

-When two or more entities combine, a merger or conversion document must be filed.
-Conversion forms are available from the Secretary of State.
+When two or more entities combine, or merge, a merger document must be filed with Secretary of State accompanied by the required merger filing fee(s) [see Fee Schedule].
 Merger documents must be prepared by the company or a representative of the company, such as an attorney.
 See the West Virginia Code for specific merger requirements for each company type.

-When an entity desires to use a business name other that the name under which the company was formed, an application for Trade Name must be filed with the Secretary of State's Office.
-This is commonly referred to as an 'assumed name' or a dba (doing business as) name.
-This office provides forms that meet minimum state law requirements.
-Forms are also available for the withdrawal of a trade name.
+When an entity desires to use a business name other than the name under which the company was formed, an application for Trade Name must be filed with the Secretary of State's Office.
+This is commonly referred to as an 'assumed name' or a DBA (doing business as) name.
+This office provides a form that meets minimum state law requirements (form NR-3).
+A form is also available to withdraw a trade name (form NR-4).
+Online filings is also available at Business4WV.com.